RithvikKrishnan/Menus-App/README.md

     streamlit run FoodItemReader.py
     ```
     > **Heads up:** The initial loading time will be 15-20 seconds because the CLIP and GroundingDINO models need to be loaded into memory.
+   Also note that depending on whether or not you have the GroundingDINO model on your machine, trying to install the requirements file may have errors that prevent execution.
+I am yet unable to figure out this issue, as I suspect it's with the packaging system of GroundingDINO.
+This error will be fixed as soon as possible.
+The screenshots above provide a demonstration.

 ### What's Next?